-FOR THE FISCAL YEAR ended June 30, 2020, the Revolving Fund reported total revenues of $18.3 million and total operating expenses of $5.1 million, resulting in an increase in net position of $13.2 million.
-Total revenues consisted of (1) administrative loan fees of $2.4 million, (2) interest income of $1.2 million, (3) state contributions of $2.5 million, (4) federal contributions of $8.9 million, and (5) other income of $3.3 million.
-Total expenses of $5.1 million consisted of administrative expenses of $2.7 million and other expenses of $2.4 million.
+FOR THE FISCAL YEAR ended June 30, 2021, the Revolving Fund reported total revenues of $20 million and total operating expenses of $2.9 million, resulting in an increase in net position of $17.1 million.
+Total revenues consisted of (1) administrative loan fees of $3.2 million, (2) interest income of $1.4 million, (3) state contributions of $2.5 million, (4) federal contributions of $12.3 million, and (5) other income of $600,000.
+Total expenses of $2.9 million consisted solely of administrative expenses.

 THE REVOLVING FUND RECEIVED AN UNMODIFIED OPINION that its financial statements were presented fairly, in all material respects, in accordance with generally accepted accounting principles.
-The Revolving Fund also received an unqualified opinion on its compliance with federal statutes, regulations, and terms and conditions of federal awards that apply to the Program.
+The Revolving Fund also received an unqualified opinion on its compliance with the Clean Water State Revolving Funds Program (Program).

 THERE WERE NO REPORTED DEFICIENCIES in internal control over financial reporting that were considered to be material weaknesses and no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
 There were no findings that were considered material weaknesses in internal control over compliance with the Program.

 |About the Fund